nkien0204/lets-go/README.md

-# Template Golang backend server
+# Base Golang backend server
 Providing basic packages for simple Golang server such as `Tcp Server`, `HTTP Server`, `Kafka Client` and `Database driver`, `WebSocket`, ...
 (MongoDb, Redis and MySQL).

 ***All you need to do is implementing your own business logic*!**.